algosup/2024-2025-project-4-web-fpga-team-5/documents/technical/technicalSpecifications.md

 ### Bug Reporting And Tracking

-To handle all the errors, the development team would neeed to create unit test to ensure the code is bug-free.
+To handle all the errors, the development team would need to create unit tests to ensure the code is bug-free.
 Therefore, a new folder would be created in the `frontend` and `backend` folders.
 It would be called test and will contain all the test files.
-There would be one testinf file for every file in the application.
+There would be one testing file for every file in the application.
 They would be named with a `.test` at the end of the file name.

 Example:
 ```